A Brief Overview of Git

 (“Commit” as a noun means “a specific version of the repository history”, while “commit” as a verb means “create a new version with the smallest reasonable difference from the current version.”)

-you need for your next commit. git commit
+you need for your next commit. git commit, well, actually

 updates the rest of the world about your changes.